 You will need two fabrics for each tote bag – fabric for the bag and fabric for the bag handles.
 I chose to use flannel for each.
 Flannel at my Joann Fabric’s store is always on sale, comes in huge selection of prints to choose from, and is a great weight for these bags.
 One yard of fabric will fit three tote bags using my printable pattern.
 A half-yard of fabric will fit handles for four bags.

 If your fabric has a directional print, like my cute woodland fabric, you will need to cut the tote bag in two pieces.
 If you use a solid fabric or a print without a direction, you can cut the tote bag as one piece.
 Both versions of the pattern are included in the printable packet.

-- Fabric Gift Bag Pattern – link to free printable pattern located at the end of this post
+- Fabric Gift Bag Pattern – Grab the free file by filling out the purple form at the end of this post.

 - 1 yard for the body of the bag – 1 yard makes 3 tote bags